PintoGideon/notes/Javascript/Functions.md

 Window Object.
 ```

-Here the inner function name was not called
+Here the inner function name was not called by 'obj'.
-by 'obj'.
 It was called by the window object.

-Array function is going to lexically bind this.
-If we replace the function inside
-the sing function with the arrow function, the problem will now be solved.
+Arrow function is going to lexically bind this.
+If we replace the function inside the sing function with the arrow function, the problem will now be solved.

 ```javascript
 const wizard = {